autonity/docs.autonity.org/concepts/asm/index.md

       The Stabilization Contract transfers the withdrawn amount of collateral to the CDP Owner account address.

-- CDP is liquidated.
+- CDP debt auction (liquidation).
-  - A Liquidator determines that a CDP has or will meet the _liquidation condition_ and so become _liquidatable_.
+  - A bidder determines that a CDP has or will meet the _liquidation condition_ and so become _liquidatable_.
 To do this, the liquidator can call Stabilization Contract [CDP View functions](/reference/api/asm/stabilization/#cdp-view-functions) to view CDP state.
-  - Liquidator opts to liquidate a CDP.
-The liquidator calls the Stabilization Contract [`liquidate()`](/reference/api/asm/stabilization/#liquidate) function to repay the CDP and claim the collateral.
-Constraint checks are applied:
+  - Liquidator opts to liquidate a CDP by submitting a bid for CDP collateral.
+The liquidator calls the Auctioneer Contract [`bidDebt()`](/reference/api/asm/auctioneer/#bidDebt) function to submit an ATN bid for a specific amount `<=` the CDP's remaining NTN collateral.
-  - The liquidate transaction payment amount will pay all the CDP debt outstanding, _principal_ and accrued _interest_.

     As a reward, the liquidator will receive the collateral that is held in the CDP.
 Any payment surplus remaining after covering the CDP's debt is refunded to the liquidator.

+- CDP interest auction.
+  - Accrued CDP loan interest payments cross the interest auction threshold, triggering a new interest auction.
+  - Bidder detects that a CDP interest auction has opened.
+To do this the bidder can listen for `NewInterestAuction` events or can call Auctioneer Contract [Auction View functions](/reference/api/asm/auctioneer/#auction-view-functions) to view auction state.
+  - Bidder opts to submit a bid for the auctioned loan interest.
+The liquidator calls the Auctioneer Contract [`bidInterest()`](/reference/api/asm/auctioneer/#bidInterest) function to submit an NTN bid for the auctioned amount of ATN loan interest.

 ## ASM economics